dfmoralesb/MPE_tutorials/tutorials/WGD.md

 	`dup_perc_filter70_global.meliaceae_wgd_mrca.branch_labels` is the output file

-	Now open RStudio, your internet browser, again by typing `10.153.134.10:8787` and log in with your workstation credentials
+	Now open RStudio, your internet browser, again by typing `10.153.134.10:8787` and log in with your workstation credentials.

 	In the console (bottom) type